Buffyverse role-playing games: Character creation

 The Buffy and Angel RPGs utilize a point-based character creation system, in which each player character receives a set number of points in different categories which can then be spent on Attributes, Skills, and Qualities.
 Drawbacks may also be purchased to provide additional character points, up to an overall limit of ten points.
 The number of points available to any given character depends on the Character Type (see below).

 Stats and tests

-The games utilize a variation upon the traditional (or Classic) Unisystem presented in WitchCraft and All Flesh Must Be Eaten.
-Commonly known as the Cinematic Unisystem, this variant still relies upon the core mechanic common to all of the system's games, in which the outcome of most actions taken by a player character is determined by the following formula Attribute + Skill + X, where X represents a random result on a ten-sided die.
+The games utilize the Cinematic Unisystem, a variation upon the traditional (or Classic) Unisystem presented in CJ Carella's WitchCraft and All Flesh Must Be Eaten.
+As in all Unisystem games, the outcome of character actions is determined by adding the values of an attribute and a skill to the result on a ten-sided die (d10).
+If the result is a 9 or higher, the character succeeds; higher rolls increase the quality of the success, or increase effects such as damage.